 Their official welcome was the most beautiful of their tour……When the Mayor of Katoomba, Ald.
 A.F.C.
 Murphy, asked the Queen if she would like to walk down to the lower lookout for a closer look at the valley she stepped from the dais and accompanied him down the steps on the cliff face.
 There was a blue haze on the distant mountains, but as the Queen walked to the lookout the sun broke through the overcast sky.
 The valley gleamed in sunlight and the gaunt cliffs of Mt.
 Solitary facing the lookout turned red.
 The Jamieson Valley has never looked so lovely.
 The Queen said that her mother told her how beautiful the Mountains were, and she was sure her children would like to see them when they grew up.

 It’s worth noting that the royals were away from their young children Charles and Anne for six months on their extensive Commonwealth tour, which included 58 days in Australia.

 Then it was off on a scenic drive to Leura before the royals headed back to Sydney.

 NOTE – In April 2014 it was the Queen’s grandson William who stood at Echo Point with his wife Kate, Duchess of Cambridge.

 I should add that although I live in the Blue Mountains now, I was a three year old living in Tasmania at the time of the 1954 royal tour.
-My siblings and I were taken by neighbours (we didn’t have a car) to see Her Majesty drive by.
-I have only the vaguest memory of it.
+My siblings and I were taken by neighbours (we didn’t have a car) to see Her Majesty drive by in Penguin.
+I have only the vaguest memory of the occasion.
 She was waving from a dickie seat, leading many Tasmanian children to grow up thinking she had been in the boot of a car.

 I presume my husband Rob saw her down south in Glenorchy, because his mother gave me a set of souvenir napkins.